semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 ### `BITBUCKET_TOKEN`

-Set `BITBUCKET_TOKEN` to enable Semgrep to leave PR or MR comments in BitBucket Cloud.
-The value of this environment variable must be a Personal Access Token (PAT) generated from BitBucket Cloud.
-See [BitBucket PR comments](semgrep-cloud-platform/bitbucket-pr-comments) for instructions.
+Set `BITBUCKET_TOKEN` to enable Semgrep to leave PR or MR comments in Bitbucket Cloud.
+The value of this environment variable must be a Personal Access Token (PAT) generated from Bitbucket Cloud.
+See [Bitbucket PR comments](semgrep-cloud-platform/bitbucket-pr-comments) for instructions.

 Example: